Kali Reis: Personal life

 Reis identifies as two-spirit, and has been in relationships with both women and men.
 She is married to Brian Cohen, a retired professional boxer.

 She is an active supporter of the Missing and Murdered Indigenous Women and Girls (MMIWG) movement.

+Disputed ancestry

+A report from the website Tribal Alliance Against Frauds claims Reis has no Native American ancestry.
+The website claims to have researched five generations of her genealogy.